 Hybrid vs gravel bikes: which is the best?
-Bikes come in all shapes and sizes and that's one of the parts of cycling that makes it so interesting.
+Bikes come in all shapes and sizes, and are one of the cycling parts that make it enjoyable.
 There’s a bike for every task and many different options from many brands.
 Here at buycycle, we deal with many different bikes, some of which are often similar to others.

 Hybrid vs gravel bikes